michaelkornblum/soda-fountain/src/posts/work-in-progress.md

 Recently, I asked myself if I still wanted to be a web designer, front-end developer, or if I was going to continue on as a hobbyist.
 If my passion was to become a career, I had to have a personal site online whether it was perfect of not.
 This meant that I had to check my neurosis and perfectionism at the door, and in the words of Chris Coyier "just build websites."

-With this mantra firmly in mind, I build this blog from scratch using the Metalsmith static site generator, and the Gulp streaming build system.
+With this mantra firmly in mind, I built this blog from scratch using the Metalsmith static site generator, and the Gulp streaming build system.
 The original intention was to create something that was virtually indistinguishable from a WordPress theme, but could be easily hosted on Github pages.
-Thus far, I'm about three quarters of the way complete with the template.
+Thus far, I'm about nine tenths of the way complete with the template.
 But I decided to go live with this project regardless of its level of completion for a couple of reasons.

 First, by working out in the open, I'm taking the focus off myself and thinking of those who are actually visiting my site.
-Secondly, by chronicling the lessons I learn while finishing this blog, I can hopefully help others.
+Secondly, by chronicling the lessons I learn while finishing this blog, I can hopefully help others who are facing the same issues as myself.

 Now, what do I need to do before I call this blog a finished product?